HAPPY EASTER Y’ALL!x

 This is a very creamy/ cheesy tasting dip without the cheese.
 I think its the olives and tofu that combine to form an unusual vegan cheesiness.
 It is rich and like all dips, superbly versatile.
-Spread it on things, dip things in it, eat it by the spoonful, anyway you enjoy this is just fine.
+Spread it on things, dip things in it, eat it by the spoonful, anyway you enjoy this is just fine by us.

 Making our own tofu appeals, but we hear it can be a pain.
 Here is an interesting little clip that has inspired us and simplified things greatly:

-We are moving back to our vegan ways, little by little and this kind of vegan dip leaves us with plenty of dairy space to get stuck into your creme eggs and Eater bounty.
+We are moving back to our vegan ways, little by little and this kind of vegan dip leaves us with plenty of space to get stuck into our Easter bounty.
 Mum even made Jane and I an egg this year, what a talented creature!
 Its chocolate and ginger and will definitely not be seeing the light of Easter Monday.
 YUM.

 I’ve put one clove of garlic down here, but we actually had two as we are full-on garlic fiends.
 One is erring on the side of normality.

-This can be thinned down by adding a cup of water, or oil, depending on your persuasion, to make a nice thick salad dressing.
+This can be thinned down by adding a cup of water, or a little oil, depending on your persuasion, to make a nice thick salad dressing.

 250g firm tofu, 1 cup green olives (pitted), 1 lemon (juice and zest), 1 clove garlic (crushed), 1 handful mint leaves, 1 handful basil leaves, sea salt and cracked pepper to taste, dash of fruity olive oil